BlackMaizeGod/docker-infrastructure/README.md

 # Docker Infrastructure
 Infrastructure for locally development.
 It based on Nginx(HTTP only) and PHP-FPM services.

-For correct installation use https://github.com/BlackMaizeGod/install_docker_infrastructure.
+For correct installation see [Docker Infrastructure Installation](https://github.com/BlackMaizeGod/install_docker_infrastructure/).